simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

         run.kill_all_processes()
 ```

-In this situation we could also upload the Exodus file as an output artifact for storage on the Simvue server.
+In this situation we could also upload the Exodus file (`simvue_thermal.e`) as an output artifact for storage on the Simvue server.
 To do this, we use the `save()` method of the run class, passing in the path to the file.
-We may also want to set the status of the run to be 'failed':
+We could also set the status of the run to be 'failed':
 ```py
 def per_event(log_data, metadata):
     ...